 The Second Generation Hang has a coating made of brass.
 It was applied with a brass brush and annealed onto the outer surface in a kiln.
 This procedure was abandoned for the Integral Hang.
 Only the Ding dome of the Integral Hang has a brass coating.
 Another sign of Hanghang built starting in 2006 is the added brass ring around the seam between the upper and lower halves of the Hang.

 The Nitriding process creates a micro thin layer that helps prevent oxidation (rust) of the steel.
-A thin layer of Biofa Hard Oil is also applied with a cloth as a final step in the creation of the Hang.
+Until 2008 a thin layer of Biofa Hard Oil was also applied with a cloth as a final step in the creation of the Hang.
+Since 2009 PANArt uses a new cleaning and anticorrosion fluid based on biopolymers.
+(More…)

 The central domed note on top of the Hang.
 This is the lowest note on the instrument.
 It corresponds with the Helmholtz Resonance of the air inside the Hang.
 The Ding note is played by striking either the dome or the flattened area around the dome.
 The upper half shell of the Hang is also referred to as the ‘Ding side’.